 The son of the late former trainer Charles Weld, he boasts big-race winners on four continents.

-But perhaps his proudest moment arrived in 2016 when he saddled Harzand to win the Investec Derbyerbvyyzyszxrucrzwawsrrzcz, having been trying to win the race since first taking out a licence 44 years earlier.
+But perhaps his proudest moment arrived in 2016 when he saddled Harzand to win the Investec Derbyusddreawuqdctqwrafebuzervu, having been trying to win the race since first taking out a licence 44 years earlier.
 The colt overcame a late injury scare before taking the honours, adding to the drama.

 Weld is a specialist at longer distance Flat races – although he also trains horses over the jumps – he has won every Irish Classic, including six St Legers, with Vinnie Roe winning a record four in succession.
 His British trophy cabinet includes the 2000 Guineas, Oaks, the Gold Cup in 2010 with Rite Of Passage and, over fences, the Triumph Hurdle at Cheltenham.